tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_041.png" />

-This time screenshot show the confirmation, click on “YES” if you wish to proceed.
-After quite a while the screen will return then you can click on the “Sync Status” tab.
+This time the screenshot shows the confirmation, click on “YES” if you wish to proceed.
+After a few minutes the screen will return then you can click on the “Sync Status” tab.

 <img title="" src="images/Selection_042.png" />

-As you can see in the log console a lot of tasks have been proceesed.
+As you can see in the log console, there are a lot of tasks that have been processed.
 Now to see this information we need to click the “Refresh All” button.

 <img title="" src="images/Selection_043.png" />